123jimin/ckp/docs/number_theory/index.md

 # Number Theory

+`ckp.number_theory` contains implementations of algorithms and mathematical functions related to number theory and finite fields.

 Several functions receive `n_factors` as a parameter, which represents a previously-computed factorization of `n`.

 When `n_factors` is given, then it would be regarded as the factorization of `n`.
 In this case, `n` should be either `0` or the original value that was used to obtain `n_factors`.